Let’s face it, we can all use more in our weekly/bi-weekly/semi-monthly paychecks.

 Its purpose is to tell the employer’s HR Department just how much money in Federal withholding they should take from your gross salary each payday.

-Most people choose 0 allowances so that they can receive a hefty refund when they file their income tax return, which is a huge mistake.
+Most people choose 0 allowances so that they can receive a hefty refund when they file their income tax returns, which is a huge mistake.

 THERE IS NO INTEREST EARNED ON THOSE “SAVINGS”